Frequently Asked Questions

 Do I need a separate permit to visit Tibet, in addition to the China visa?

-In addition to a China visa, all foreign nationals traveling to the Tibet Autonomous Region are required to hold a special travel permit.
+In addition to a China visa (if applicable), all foreign nationals traveling to the Tibet Autonomous Region are required to hold a special travel permit.
 We will arrange this for you prior to your arrival in China.
-The Tibet permit is also included in the tour cost.
-To obtain your Tibet travel permit in a timely fashion, please email us a scanned copy of your passport, and your arrival and departure information into and out of China, no later than four weeks prior to your arrival in China.
+The Tibet Travel Permit is also included in the tour cost.
+To obtain your Tibet Travel Permit in a timely fashion, please email us a scanned copy of your passport, and your arrival and departure information into and out of China, no later than four weeks prior to your arrival in China.
 Please note:

 • Any changes to your arrival and departure dates or flights into Tibet following the granting of the Tibet permit may invalidate that permit, in which case we would have to re-apply on your behalf.

-• The situation for foreign-owned private jets landing in Tibet changes continually.
+• The situation for foreign-owned private jets landing in Tibet (and some other airports) changes continually.
 Please ask for current details.

 What clothes should I bring?

 The sun can be quite strong so bring sun creams, sunglasses and a hat.
 You might find it useful to have a small backpack in which to carry drinks.
-Western mosquito repellents are hard to find, so bring them if you do not wish to use local remedies.
+Mosquitoes are prevalent during summer particularly in the South of China, such as in Guilin.
+Western mosquito repellents are available in the shops, but you are advised to bring your own if you have preferred formulas or known allergies.

 What is the weather usually like?
 And when should I travel?